Merkel splits conservative bloc with green light to refugees

 "SHAME OF BUDAPEST"

-The center-left Social Democrats, junior partner in Merkel's "grand coalition", rushed to her defence, with Secretary-General Yasmin Fahimi calling her decision "the only right thing to do".
+The center-left Social Democrats, junior partner in Merkel's "grand coalition", rushed to her defense, with Secretary-General Yasmin Fahimi calling her decision "the only right thing to do".

 "We had to give a strong signal of humanity to show that Europe's values are valid also in difficult times.
 Hungary's handling of the crisis is unbearable," she said, referring to Budapest's attempts to put migrants in holding camps and a series of confrontations between Hungarian police and refugees.